I Suffered a Train Accident Injury – What Now?

-Trains have the duty to deliver passengers, as well as goods and materials, without endangering the lives of those on board and off.
-Unfortunately, train accidents occur far more frequently than many may realize, resulting in severe injuries and other damages, and even death.
-According to the Federal Railroad Administration, there were 11,298 total accidents in 2016, with over 750 fatalities and 8,500 injuries.
+Trains have the duty to deliver passengers, as well as goods and materials, without endangering the lives of those aboard the trains and along the routes they travel.
+Unfortunately, train accidents occur far more frequently than many may realize, resulting in severe injuries and even death.

-There are three primary types of train or railroad accidents, involving passenger and freight trains:
+There are three obvious types of accidents involving passenger and freight trains:

 - Collisions with other trains